RESOURCES: Heritage Highlights

 I wondered whether the museum would eventually acquire the Canberra’s predecessor, the de Havilland Mosquito.
 When it first took to the air in England in 1940, this twin-engined bomber was faster than any fighter plane.
 Known as the ‘Wooden Wonder’ or the ‘Mossie’, it was built using advanced timber lamination techniques.
 Over 200 were produced for the RAAF at the De Havilland factory in Sydney between 1943 and 1948.
 The Mossie’s construction was adapted for Australian timbers, and local furniture makers played a significant role.

 A fairly large crowd had gathered at the museum.
 It was a very hot December day, and we stood in the shade and enjoyed the various displays above our heads.
 The simulated dog fights included the P-40 Kittyhawk I had seen practicing on the day before.
 The Kittyhawk is not part of the museum’s collection but is privately owned by a (presumably well-heeled) enthusiast, Allan Arthur, who had flown in for the occasion from his home in Albury.
 Mr Arthur’s Kittyhawk entered service in New Zealand in 1943, after being delivered from the USA to the NZAF.
 Today, it is painted with RAF markings from the European theatre.
 The RAAF was also a major user of the P-40 and its variants.
 It was a robust plane, and generally better suited to local conditions than the Spitfire.
-Nearly 850 machines were acquired and served with distinction, the first operating from 1941 in North Africa by 3 and 450 Squadrons RAAF.
+Nearly 850 machines were acquired and served with distinction, the first operating from 1941 in North Africa by No. 3 and No. 450 Squadrons RAAF.

 At the museum, I learned that Temora had been established as an RAAF training base in 1941, and home to the No. 10 Elementary Flying Training School.
 Its remote location was ideal, and the very flat, agricultural surrounding terrain was forgiving of pilot error during landings and take-offs.
 No. 10 was the largest and longest-lived of the flying schools during WWII, with more than 10,000 personnel involved and upwards of 2,400 pilots trained.
 At its peak the unit operated a total of 97 de Havilland Tiger Moth aircraft, and it ceased operation on 12 March 1946.